Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Thread Border Router

-A device that connects a Thread network to your home IP network (often built into some hubs/smart speakers).
+A device that connects a Thread network to your home IP network.

 Controller / Hub